Revxrsal/PluginLib/README.md

 public class ExamplePlugin extends DependentJavaPlugin {

   private static final PluginLib CAFFEINE = PluginLib.builder()
         .groupId("com.github.ben-manes.caffeine")
         .artifactId("caffeine")
         .version("2.8.6")
         .relocate(new Relocation("com/github/benmanes/caffeine", "org.example.libs.caffeine"))
         .build();

   static {
       CAFFEINE.load(ExamplePlugin.class);
   }
 }
 ```

-**Very important note**: Relocating using plugin.yml or code **is not enough!** You must tell your build system (Maven or Gradle) to relocate paths in your code as well.
+**Very important note**: Relocating using plugin.yml or code **is not enough!** You must tell your build system (Maven or Gradle) to relocate references in your code as well.

 * Relocating in **[Maven](https://maven.apache.org/plugins/maven-shade-plugin/examples/class-relocation.html)**
 * Relocating in **[Gradle](https://imperceptiblethoughts.com/shadow/configuration/relocation/)**

-Notice that we did not directly put `com.github.benmanes`, and instead `com#github#benmanes`.
+Notice that we did not directly put `com.github.benmanes`, and instead `com/github/benmanes`.
 This way, we will be able to outsmart build system relocation, and will not have this very string literal relocated.

 # Full examples
 You can view full examples in **[maven](https://github.com/ReflxctionDev/PluginLib/tree/maven)** and **[gradle](https://github.com/ReflxctionDev/PluginLib/tree/gradle)** branches.